 The most important thing is to get your dog accustomed to baths by reinforcing the idea of a bath with positive experiences.
 Positive experiences could mean their favorite treat or by giving them their favorite toy to play with.
 Training your dog well will ensure that bathtime is easy and convenient for you and your dog.
 Some other tips include,

-- Petting or stroking your dog more often to get them used to being touched.
-Praise and reward them everytime you do this to make sure they behave.
+- Petting or stroking your dog more often to get them used being touched.
+Praise and reward them every time you do this to make sure they behave.

-- Get them used to taking a bath slowly as rushing them may backfire, causing your dog to freak.
+- Get them used to take a bath slowly as rushing them may backfire, causing your dog to freak.